CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 defining a new type with the same name as an existing one.)

 Defining functions out of ``ℕ`` is similar to defining functions out of ``Bool``, we just have to give cases for the two constructors.

+mvrnote: this may be confusing, it could be read as somehow saying that `suc` takes the number to a smaller one

 The difference is that the ``suc`` constructor tells us which natural number the provided argument is the successor of.

 Here's a first example: